lucidworks/fusion-financial-demo/README.md

 * Maven
 * External web access to Yahoo Finance
 * External web access to the IEX API.
 Validate that `https://api.iextrading.com/1.0/stock/AAPL/chart` returns historical prices for Apple.
+* A Google Maps API key that you put in `app/src/main/resources/conf/app-config-private.conf`, with contents `googleMapsKey: <YOUR API KEY>`.

 # Setup